D'Oyly Carte Opera Company: Pinafore to Patience

 During the years when the Gilbert and Sullivan operas were being written, the company also produced operas by other composer–librettist teams, either as curtain-raisers to the Gilbert and Sullivan pieces, or as touring productions, as well as other works to fill the Savoy Theatre in between Savoy operas, and Carte also toured the Gilbert and Sullivan operas extensively.
 For example, a souvenir programme commemorating the 250th performance of Patience in London and its 100th performance in New York shows that, aside from these two productions of Patience, Carte was simultaneously producing two companies touring with Patience, two companies touring with other Gilbert and Sullivan operas, a company touring with Olivette (co-produced with Charles Wyndham) a company touring Claude Duval in America, a production of Youth running at a New York theatre, a lecture tour by Archibald Forbes (a war correspondent) and productions of Patience, Pirates, Claude Duval and Billee Taylor in association with J. C. Williamson in Australia, among other things.

 In the 1880s Carte also introduced the practice of licensing amateur theatrical societies to present works for which he held the rights, increasing their popularity and the sales of scores and libretti, as well as the rental of band parts.
 (Note: Bradley notes that royalties from British amateur companies were 10 per cent of the box office take plus hire costs for the band parts and prompt books) This had an important influence on amateur theatre in general.
 Cellier and Bridgeman wrote in 1914 that, prior to the creation of the Savoy operas, amateur actors were treated with contempt by professionals.
 After the formation of amateur Gilbert and Sullivan companies licensed to perform the operas, professionals recognised that the amateur societies "support the culture of music and the drama.
 They are now accepted as useful training schools for the legitimate stage, and from the volunteer ranks have sprung many present-day favourites."
 Cellier and Bridgeman attributed the rise in quality and reputation of the amateur groups largely to "the popularity of, and infectious craze for performing, the Gilbert and Sullivan operas".
 The National Operatic and Dramatic Association was founded in 1899.
 It reported, in 1914, that nearly 200 British societies were producing Gilbert and Sullivan operas that year.
 Carte insisted that amateur companies follow the D'Oyly Carte Opera Company staging, using its prompt books.
-Even after the copyrights expired at the end of 1961, the company continued to, and still does, rent out band parts to companies around the world.
+Even after the copyrights expired at the end of 1961, the D'Oyly Carte Opera Trust continued to, and still does, rent out band parts to companies around the world.